 This firm has always been about people and helping them.

-Contact Us Today For a FREE Confidential Case Review (800)785-5000Appealing a Durham Workers’ Compensation Claim
+Contact Us Today For a FREE Confidential Case Review (800)785-5000How Is a Disability Defined for Workers’ Compensation Benefits?

 We are committed to the highest quality client service and one-on-one attention.

-Contact Us Today For a FREE Confidential Case Review (800)785-5000How is a Disability Defined for Workers’ Compensation Benefits?
+Contact Us Today For a FREE Confidential Case Review (800)785-5000What Happens if a Disability Is Permanent?

-In the event that a person’s disability permanently renders them unable to work, they might be able to receive temporary total disability benefits (TTD) for up to nine and a half years or 500 weeks.
-During this time, the insurance company might choose to put the worker through vocational rehabilitation to see if there is some form of gainful employment that they might be able to do.
-Alternatively, the injured worker could potentially settle their case directly with the insurance company.
-No matter the circumstances, it might prove beneficial to reach out to an attorney for help.
+If your disability permanently renders you unable to work, you might be able to receive temporary total disability benefits (TTD) for up to nine and a half years, or 500 weeks.
+During this time, the insurance company might choose to put you through vocational rehabilitation to see if there is another form of gainful employment that you might be able to do.

 Workers’ Compensation Time Limits

-Under North Carolina law, you must adhere to the time limits specified in the statute to preserve your right to workers’ compensation benefits.
-This means notifying your employer orally and in writing within 30 days and filing your claim with the North Carolina Industrial Commission within two years of your accident or the date you discovered your injury or illness.
+Under North Carolina law, you must adhere to certain time limits to preserve your right to workers’ compensation benefits.
+You’ll have to notify your employer about your injury orally and in writing within 30 days of the incident.
+You must also file your claim with the North Carolina Industrial Commission within two years of your accident or the date you discovered your injury.

-Again, our team is always on hand to answer your questions and help ensure all paperwork is filed on time per workers’ compensation laws.
-We can help you meet these requirements, even taking command of the process to protect your benefits.
+Our Durham workers’ compensation attorneys are always on hand to answer your questions and help ensure all paperwork is filed on time per workers’ compensation laws.
+We can help you meet these requirements and obtain the benefits you need to improve your situation.

 At Whitley Law Firm, we are proud and honored to serve the hardworking people of Durham.
-We work tirelessly to ensure you obtain the necessary medical treatment and financial benefits you deserve.
+No matter how serious your situation is, we will work tirelessly to ensure you obtain the necessary medical treatment and financial benefits you deserve.

 Learn about what makes us unique and why we are the right firm to help you.